How to make Homemade Dairy Feed for More Milk: Best Guide

 Best Protein Supplements in Kenya

-Dairy farmers can also feed their dairy cattle with high protien feeds.
-The highest quality protein supplements originate from animals such as fishmeal, omena and shrimps.
-Dairy farmers in Kenya also use Urea as a common source of protein supplement.
+Dairy farmers can also feed their dairy cattle with high-protein feeds.
+The highest quality protein supplements originate from animals such as fishmeal, omena, and shrimps.
+Dairy farmers in Kenya also use Urea as a common source of protein supplements.
 However, for it to be effective, you need to combine it with cereal grains or maize.
-The other cheap sources of protein supplements are grains or by-products of leguminous plants such as peanuts, soybean, sunflowers, mungbeans and cottonseed.
+The other cheap sources of protein supplements are grains or by-products of leguminous plants such as peanuts, soybeans, sunflowers, mung beans, and cottonseed.

-The table below is a summary of common protein rich supplements in Kenya.
-Each has its DM, CP and TDN value for comparison.
+The table below is a summary of common protein-rich supplements in Kenya.
+Each has its DM, CP, and TDN values for comparison.

 Protein FeedDm (%)CP (%)TDN (%)